dhis2/dhis2-docs/src/commonmark/en/content/user/configure-programs-in-the-maintenance-app.md

 In addition, relationships can be defined as unidirectional or bidirectional.
 The only functional difference is currently that these requires different levels of access to create.
 Unidirectional relationships requires the user to have data write access to the “from” entity and data read access for the “to” entity, while bidirectional relationships require data write access for both sides.

-For more information about configuration and the meaning of 'From constraint' and 'To constraint', see #relationship_model_relationship_type.
+For more information about configuration and the meaning of 'From constraint' and 'To constraint', see [Relationship model](relationship_model#relationship_model_relationship_type).

 ### Create or edit a relationship type

 <!--DHIS2-SECTION-ID:create_relationship_type-->